pivotal/docs-platform-automation/docs/reference/task.md

     in the repo used for the `repository` input, in addition to copying in a single file.

+!!! note
+    This does not perform a `git push`!
+    You will need to `put` the output of this task to a git resource to persist it.

 {% code_snippet 'pivotal/platform-automation', 'make-git-commit' %}

 ### stage-product